Niue Budget Itinerary: 7 Days

 Limu Pools

-A hotspot for swimming and snorkelling, the Limu Pools is a must-visit at half to incoming full tide!
-Follow a short sea track down to the main pools, or head down the small side track next to the sail shade to another snorkelling spot with an archway which is generally better to snorkel at low tide.
+An oasis for swimming and snorkelling, the Limu Pools is a must-visit.
+Follow a short sea track down to the main pools, where swimming is best enjoyed at half-to-full incoming tide.
+Otherwise, the water tends to be a little too shallow at low tide.
+There’s also a small side track to another snorkelling spot with an archway which is generally better to snorkel at low tide.

 Niue Budget Itinerary: 7 Days(c) niuepocketguide.com